 The ability to address these issues depends on the quality of communication with patients and families.
 Setting realistic goals of care and providing realistic hope are essential.
 Engaging patients in decisions about their care increases their involvement and satisfaction.
 Shared Decision-Making (SDM) is one method to engage patients.

 Palliative care is compatible with all other medical treatments.

 Health care providers play an important role in the grief and bereavement processes by supporting the patient and family throughout the course of illness and following the patient’s death.

-Patients with life-limiting illnesses whose pain and symptoms are well managed through palliative care can tolerate more aggressive or longer treatments, and improve their quality of life.
-An ICSI initiative sought to integrate elements of palliative care into routine care delivery through a model called LiLLIE--Living with a Life-Limiting Illness Every Day.
-This white paper describes the work of the initiative.
+An ICSI initiative sought to integrate elements of palliative care into routine care delivery through a model called LiLLIE—Living with a Life-Limiting Illness Every Day.
+Learn more.